aurelienkrieger/generating-images-machine-learning/1-enter_the_latent_space/machine_learning.md

 ## Limitations

-If we confront this to a general definition of "model" from the Cambridge Dictionary of English:
+Let's have a look at a general definition of "model" from the Cambridge Dictionary of English:

 > A simple representation of a system or process that can be used in calculations or predictions of what might happen.

 We understand that a model isn't reality, but rather a simplified representation of a section of it, a conceptual and mathematical construct.
 Hence we can start to raise a few key points of attention on the topic:

+- can we project into the future what we have perceived in the past?
 - the data on which the model has been trained
 - the design of the training algorithm and of the model
 - the ability we have to investigate the calculations